amartyasanyal12/Portfolio/README.md

 ## PROJECT 2
 ### [Soccer Performance Analytics (EPL DATASET 18-19, 09-10)](https://github.com/amartyasanyal12/Checkpoint_101)
+Being a huge football(Soccer) fan, this was a keen interest area for me.
+This project was done using libraries such as **scikit, math, matplotlib** to a name a few
 * Scraped data from various websites using python and selenium-JSON and API files/databases
 * Engineered features from the given database to find out the best perfoming teams in the division based on conversion rate,xG,xA
 * Optimized Linear Regression by composite scoring to get the best model.